 California Laws: Residency for Public School Districts

-It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the school district they want their children to attend.
+It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the public school district they want their children to attend.

 Additionally, once a student is enrolled in a public school, the student can only remain enrolled if the student resides continually within that district’s boundaries.
 (California law: Ed Code 48201.)
 Please read the "Moving" page for details.
 Examples include: